 - 40.1 The Trust Board shall adopt a 'Schedule of Decisions Reserved for the Trust Board' setting out the matters for which approval is required by the Trust Board.
-The Schedule that is current at the date of adoption of these SO is contained in Appendix 1 and 2 and shall be regarded as forming part of these SOs. - 40.2 The Trust Board shall review such Schedule at such times as it considers appropriate; and shall update such Schedule in Appendix 1 and 2 after each review. - 40.3 The Schedule of Decisions Reserved for the Trust Board shall take precedence over any terms of reference or description of functions of any committee or subcommittee established by the Trust Board.
-The powers and functions of any committee or sub-committee shall be subject to and qualified by the reserved matters contained in that Schedule.
+The Schedule of Reservation, Delegation of Powers and Financial Delegation Limits (Standing Financial Instructions) are a separate document and shall be regarded as forming part of these SOs. - 40.2 The Trust Board shall review such Schedule at such times as it considers appropriate; and shall update the Schedule of Reservation, Delegation of Powers and Financial Delegation Limits (Standing Financial Instructions) after each review.

+SECTION A - INTERPRETATION AND DEFINITIONS FOR STANDING ORDERS Approved by WVT Trust Board on 6 June 2024 This version of the Standing Orders can only be guaranteed to be the current adopted version, if it is opened directly from the Trust's intranet library of policies and procedures.
+40.3 The Schedule of Decisions Reserved for the Trust Board shall take precedence over any terms of reference or description of functions of any committee or subcommittee established by the Trust Board.
+The powers and functions of any committee or sub- committee shall be subject to and qualified by the reserved matters contained in that Schedule.